 The DSL continually develops an understanding of the community the school serves, the risks and resilience.
-To help with this the DSL and Safeguarding Governor undertake a Locality Risk Assessment to identify the surrounding area.
+This is done in collaboration with local partners such as PCSO's and Local Youth and Support teams, and the Local Authority.

 DSL/Deputy DSL will refer cases of suspected abuse to the local authority children's social care as required.
 They will represent School at child protection conferences and core group meetings.
 The DSL will be the expert within our setting to support staff in liaising with other agencies, making assessments and referrals.
 Any staff member maybe required to be part of strategy discussions with other interagency meetings and contribute to the assessment of child/ren